boxmls/node-utility/readme.md

 * `FIREBASE_ADMIN_DB`.
 Optional.
 Database name which is used to generate Database URL using the pattern `https://{DATABASENAME}.firebaseio.com`.
 * `FIREBASE_ADMIN_REF`.
 Optional.
 Database Resource Referal.
 * `FIREBASE_CACHE_DIR`.
 Optional.
 The directory where cache file with firebase data will be stored.
+* `FIREBASE_ADMIN_COLLECTION_SUFFIX`.
+Optional.
+It defines suffix for collection names.
+So it may be used to split environment scopes.
+If it's not defined, suffix will be got from `GIT_BRANCH` env if it exists.

 ## Functions

 * `createMail( options )`.
 Initializes Mail tuility to send emails via Mandrill
 * `getS3( options )`.
 Returns S3 Wrapper object for AWS S3 node module
 * `getHash( object )`.
 Returns sha1 hash for object
+* `getReferrer`.
+Detects referrer URI in req object by parsing headers and parses referrer URI to find subdomain and brand.
 * `sendError( Error, details, callback )`.
 Sends detailed Error information to email (and Slack.
 Optional).
 * `scrollResults( query, documentHandler, callback )`.
 Handler For Scrolling through large dataset with simple callback system
 * `setupElasticsearchMapping( options, callback )`.
 Creates index and its mapping from file(s).